bjss-data-academy/apache-spark-databricks/spark-unit-testing.md

 - Separate I/O from logic
 - Test all behaviours we need to work

-More detail is available in the prerequisites, but let's summarise.
+More detail is available in the prerequisites/further reading, but let's summarise.

 ## Arrange, Act, Assert
 A unit test has three sections to it, called the Arrange, Act and Assert sections.